abdidarmawan007/gcp-credentials-map-api-restrictions/README.md

 # gcp credentials api restrictions google map api for ios or android
-Key restrictions help prevent unauthorized use and quota theft
+Key restrictions help prevent unauthorized use and quota theft Dont use Google Map API Key with the same project with our proudction project for GKE,CloudSQL etc, create new project for Google Map API for stability

 ## For IOS
 ![alt text](https://i.imgur.com/qWIOaRW.png)